gianadda/ZenPRM/README.md

 ## Database

-1. Create new MS-SQL Database
+- Create new MS-SQL Database
-2. Execute all scripts from the repository against the new database, in the following order
+- Execute all scripts from the repository against the new database, in the following order
-  a.
-Tables
+  - Tables
-  b.
-Views
+  - Views
-  c.
-Triggers
+  - Triggers
-  d.
-User Defined Types
+  - User Defined Types
-  e.
-User Defined Functions – GetIdent
+  - User Defined Functions – GetIdent
-  f.
-User Defined Functions
+  - User Defined Functions
-  g.
-Stored Procedures
+  - Stored Procedures

 ## Web.API